-When it comes to the Arab conquests, both of Central Asia in general and of Ṭukhāristān specifically, other terms such as the Muslim and Islamic conquests are used by scholars in order to clarify that non-Arabs were also part of the conquerors.
-It is ture that not all the conquerors were Arabs, but they were not limited to the Mmuslims as well.
-And this is true for a frontier region such as Ṭukhāristān since the 650s.
-Cases such as Aḥnaf ibn al-Qays’s treaty with Marw al-Rūd in the 650s and Qutayba’s treaty with Nīzak of Bādghīs in the 700s show that the conquered principalities were now and then obliged to provide auxiliary troops to the Arabs, who needed the cooperation of the local allies because of the manpower crisis in their continuous expansions.
-Altogether, none of the terms is precise.
-And the present study continues using the term the Arab conquests to avoid ambiguity.
-It is also interesting to be aware that the identity of Arab is far from frozen and a product of the early Islamic history.
+Scholars sometimes use terms such as Muslim or Islamic conquests for Ṭukhāristān in particular and Central Asia in general in order to clarify that not all of the conquerors were Arabs.
+This is true, but they were not all Muslims either.
+This was true in Ṭukhāristān’s case from the 650s CE.
+Aḥnaf ibn al-Qays’s treaty with Marw al-Rūd in the 650s and Qutayba’s treaty with Nīzak of Bādghīs in the 700s CE, for example, demonstrate that the conquered principalities were periodically obliged to provide auxiliary troops to the Arabs, who suffered manpower crises due to their continual expansionism.
+Though none of the terms applied to these conquerors is entirely accurate, the present study uses the term the usual term Arab conquests to avoid ambiguity.
+It should be noted too that Arab identity is far from fixed and a product of the early Islamic history.

-For the Arab expansions to the eastern frontiers, the Muslim historians such as al-Kūfī, al-Balādhurī and al-Ṭabarīnarrated from the starting stage that the Arabs conquered such and such a city of Central Asia either by force or by treaty.
-When it rebelled, the Arabs returned to reconquer it.
-However, the model of conquest-rebellion-reconquest presented by the victors is misleading.
+Muslim historians of Arab expansion to the east such as al-Kūfī, al-Balādhurī, and al-Ṭabarī indicate from the outset when the Arabs conquered particular cities in Central Asia, by force or by treaty.
+If such a city subsequently rebelled, the Arabs would return to reconquer it.
+However, this victors’ model of conquest-rebellion-reconquest is misleading.

-A better model is proposed by Haug: raid-abandon-raid again, with the most important objective of the campaigns being economic gains, including booty, slaves and tribute from urban centers and fertile agricultural lands instead of occupying territories and establishing an administration.
-The settling of 50,000 Arab families in Marw in 670 CE did not change the nature of the military campaigns but only facilitated their raiding.
-Even Qutayba’s campaigns were for economic gains.
+Haug’s model of raid-abandon-raid again is a better one, with the most important objective of the campaigns being economic gain – including booty, slaves, tribute from urban centers, and the acquisition of fertile agricultural lands – rather than occupying territories and establishing administrations.
+The settlement of 50,000 Arab families in Marw in 670 CE did not change the nature of these military campaigns but only facilitated further raiding.
+Even Qutayba’s campaigns were for economic gain.

 However, even Haug’s model is not perfect.
-It fits better the early expansion to Ṭukhāristān before the 690s, since the 690s and the 700s witness the establishment of the Arab rule in the region especially after Qutayba’s crushing Nīzak’s rebellion.
-And it is necessary to explain the rule of the Arabs.
-The local rulers remained with the administration.
-And the Arabs imposed upon them taxation and military obligation.
-Because of this reason, Arab expansions instead of conquests are preferred in the study.
+It fits better the early expansion into Ṭukhāristān before the 690s CE, since the 690s and the 700s witness the establishment of Arab rule in the region, especially after Qutayba’s crushing of Nīzak’s rebellion.
+What Arab rule meant was that local rulers remained in charge of the administration, while the Arabs imposed tax and military obligations upon them.
+Because of this, Arab expansion is a preferable term to conquest for this study’s purposes.

-Apparently, the rule of the Arabs in Ṭukhāristān resembles to that of the Turks and the Hephthalites.
-In other words, the Arabs competeted with the Turks and the Hephthalites to control the principalities of Ṭukhāristān.
-As for the local principalities, they had to choose to side either with the Arabs or the local big powers, be it the Yabghū dynasty or the Nīzak dynasty.
+The rule of the Arabs in Ṭukhāristān resembles that of the Turks and the Hephthalites, as the three power competed to control the principalities of Ṭukhāristān.
+These local principalities had to side with the Arabs or the local big powers, the Yabghū or the Nīzak dynasties.

-When Nīzak rebelled against Qutayba in 709/10 CE, the local principalities faced the same problem of choosing to side with the Arabs or the Hephthalites and/or the Turks.
-Marw al-Rūd, Tālaqān, Fāryāb and Gūzgān responded to Nīzak’s call for an insurrection, while Nīshāpūr, Bīward, Sarakhs and Herat followed Qutayba in his punitive campaigns.
+When Nīzak rebelled against Qutayba in 709-710 CE, the local principalities faced this same choice.
+Marw al-Rūd, Ṭālaqān, Fāryāb, and Gūzgān responded to Nīzak’s call for insurrection, while Nīshāpūr, Bīward, Sarakhs, and Herāt fell in behind Qutayba’s punitive campaigns.

-The division clearly shows that the Arabs were gradually getting the upper hand over the Hephthalites and/or the Turks in winning the local principalities in the 700s.
+This division clearly shows that the Arabs were gradually gaining the upper hand over the Hephthalites and the Turks in the 700s CE in winning over the local principalities.
 Even the Nīzak dynasty, the most formidable power in western Ṭukhāristān, had to negotiate terms with the Arabs in order to maintain the status quo.
-The following question to ask is what contributed to the Arabs’ success?
+What contributed to the Arabs’ success?